Port of Newport

 Find a Cruise to Canada & New England

-Newport makes for one great day ashore.
-There are simply so many dimensions to enjoy, from the well-known Gilded Age mansions to the colonial-style houses of a much earlier Newport.
-Fine early churches, the oldest synagogue in North America, historical centers dedicated to tennis, the America's Cup and yachting and the largest coastal military fortifications in the U.S. make Newport a fine destination for any history buff.
-Newport's famous 3.5-mile Cliff Walk that winds between the mansions and the sea, super-scenic Ocean Drive and Bellevue Avenue, in addition to several accessible beaches, harbor and ferry excursions, and a myriad of shops and seafood restaurants along the wharves off Thames Street are popular tourist destinations in the costal town.
+Fine early churches like the 1726 Trinity Episcopal Church, the oldest synagogue in North America, historical centers dedicated to tennis and yachting, the nation's oldest library and the largest coastal military fortifications in the U.S. make Newport a fine destination for any history buff.
+Newport's also an exceptional destination for its famous 3.5-mile Cliff Walk winding between the mansions and the sea, the super-scenic Ocean Drive and Bellevue Avenue, plus several accessible beaches, a magnificent harbor and myriad shops and seafood restaurants along the wharves off Thames Street.

 Where You're Docked